zhousheng97/zhousheng97/README.md

 ## Hi there 👋

-- 👩 I’m Sheng Zhou, a PhD student from China, currently visiting the National University of Singapore.
+- 👩 I’m Sheng, a PhD student from China, currently visiting the National University of Singapore.
 - 🧐 My focus is multimedia learning, especially VQA, and I’m currently exploring multimodal LLMs.
 - ✈️ 🏊 🎶 I enjoy traveling, sports like swimming and yoga, and music in all its moods, which energizes me for work.
 - 💬 As an ENFJ-A, I thrive on meaningful collaboration and communication.